 Distance and driving time from Christchurch to Kaikoura: 181 km / 112 miles / 2h 30 min

 This is the last stop on your epic journey around New Zealand.
-I know it's sad that the roadtrip is coming to and end, but If you liked New Zealand just as much as I did, then you are probably already planning a return trip.
+I know it’s sad that the road trip is coming to an end, but If you liked New Zealand just as much as I did, then you are probably already planning a return trip.

 Top Things To Do Around Kaikoura

-Whale watching tours can be taken by boat with Whale Watch Kaikoura.
-You also have an option to take a scenic flight and see these creatures from above!
+Whale-watching tours can be taken by boat with Whale Watch Kaikoura.
+You also have the option to take a scenic flight and see these creatures from above!

 The first is the Kaikoura Peninsula Walkway. it can be anything from 200m long to 12km long depending on how far you want to walk.
 The walk takes you are the Peninsula, where you can breathe the fresh ocean air whilst looking at the Seaward range behind you!